 Continuous delivery vs. continuous deployment

-Continuous delivery is often mixed up with continuous deployment.
+People often mix continuous delivery with continuous deployment.
 However, they aren’t the same thing.

 Continuous delivery is a software engineering concept where software is delivered in short sequences, making sure that software can be released at any time.
 The goals of continuous delivery are to build, test and release software faster and more often.

-Continuous integration, delivery, and deployment make up the term continuous software development, which is based on Agile and DevOps principles.
+Continuous integration, delivery, and deployment make up the term continuous software development.
+This concept is based on Agile and DevOps principles.

 Continuous integration is basically a combination of continuous delivery and continuous deployment — a strategy where the team develops, builds, and tests new code quickly through an automated process when only the good code gets released.